 6. Burying your head in the sand over IR35

-You will pay significantly more tax if your contracts are caught by IR35, so – as a minimum, submit your contracts for a professional review of the working and your working practices, and for peace of mind at a modest price, take out a tax investigation insurance policy.
-Make sure you read up on the ‘off-payroll’ changes to IR35 which affect all private sector contractors from April 2020.
+As a minimum, submit your contracts for a professional review of the working and your working practices.
+For peace of mind at a modest price, take out an IR35 insurance policy.

 7. Spending your company’s money